 All applicants must attend one of the campuses listed above in order to be a fellow.

-This is about a five to ten-hour-per-week commitment for the semester with the opportunity to continue for up to two additional semesters.
+This is about a five to ten-hour-per-week commitment for the semester.
 Selected Democracy Fellows will receive a $1000 stipend per semester divided into 3 monthly payments.

 Over the course of the Fellowship, you will